 The tower was built in the late 19th century as a private study by José Maria Esquerdo, then a big cheese in Spain’s Republican party; his family owned the Villa Giacomina nearby.
-Both tower and villa are now falling to bits and fenced off, but the views from up on the headland are great – down the coast to Campello and Alicante and northwards to the Isla de Benidorm.

 There’s also an ancient Iberian religious site just below the tower, where people worshipped their gods four centuries before Christianity was thought of; you can see the excavated rooms just below the path.

 Frustratingly, the walk starts on the main road; there’s no direct route from the tower to the beach below.
 So head for the N-332a, turn left and walk a couple of hundred metres until you hit Camping El Paraiso; turn into their entrance, walk down past reception and a path takes you to the sea.

 There’s then a bit of a scramble along a thin strip of coastline past the fancy tents and Winnebagos, until you reach a compound full of very odd-looking boats, not unlike a collection of bath toys on steroids.